Roles within Bètastuf

 FSE Student Assessor

-The student Assessor of the FSE also becomes a part of Bètastuf.
+The student Assessor of the FSE also is a part of Bètastuf.
 The FSE Assessor oversees all student representation within the faculty and represents the students during meetings with the Faculty Board.

 Applications for this role have gone through a different channel.